adityas0204/fullstack-open/notes/part3 - Programming a server with NodeJS and Express/a node.js & express.md

 - _id_ param accessed through request object's `params` method
 - The note is found using `find`
   - It is returned in the response
-- If non existant note is requested, then HTTP status code 200 is returned, meaning success
+- If non-existent note is requested, then HTTP status code 200 is returned, meaning success
-  - No data was sent back tho
+  - No data was sent back though
   - This is due to `note` var being set to `undefined` if no match is found
   - The server needs to return status code 404 not found instead